 In additional, Our staff have all completed national training programs in Hand hygiene and COVID-19 specific infection control and prevention of spread.

 Is it safe to attend the clinic when social distancing is encouraged?

-As per state guidelines, receiving health care is currently (as of 7th April 2020) a valid reason to leave your house.
+As per governmental guidelines, receiving health care is currently (as of 27th July 2020) a valid reason to leave your house.
 As with all reasons for leaving your house there is a risk of transmission.
 However, the steps we have implemented should decrease your chances.
 If you are concerned with the risks, then we are more than understanding for you to cancel your consultation, we just request you to give us notice of this intent.